mixxxdj/manual/source/chapters/user_interface.rst

 **Pioneer mode (default)**

+* **After track load:**

-* **After track load** Track is paused.
+  * Track is paused.
 The flashing Play/Pause button indicates that that deck is ready to play.
 You can tab the Play/Pause button to start playing.

-* **While paused at Cue point (Cue button lit)**:
+* **While paused at Cue point (Cue button lit):**

-** Holding down the Cue button track plays from Cue point as long as the button is pressed.
+  * Holding down the Cue button track plays from Cue point as long as the button is pressed.
 After releasing the Cue button the track jumps back to Cue point and pauses again.
 You can continue playing by pressing play before releasing the Cue button.

-* **While paused not at Cue point (Cue button flashing) **: Tapping the Cue button stores the current position as new Cue point.
+* **While paused not at Cue point (Cue button flashing)**:

+  * Tapping the Cue button stores the current position as new Cue point.

-* **While playing**:
+* **While playing:**

-** Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.
+  * Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.

-** Tapping the Play/Pause button pauses the track at the current position.
+  * Tapping the Play/Pause button pauses the track at the current position.

 **Denon mode**

-* **After track load** Track is paused.
+* **After track load:** Track is paused.

 * **While paused at Cue point (Cue button lit)**:

-** Holding down the Cue button track plays from Cue point as long as the button is pressed.
+  * Holding down the Cue button track plays from Cue point as long as the button is pressed.
 After releasing the Cue button the track jums back to Cue point and pauses again.
 You can continue playing by pressing play before releasing the Cue button.

-** Tapping the Play/Pause button starts the track at the current position.
+  * Tapping the Play/Pause button starts the track at the current position.

-* **While paused not at Cue point (Play button flashing) **: Tapping the Cue button moves the track back to Cue point.
+* **While paused not at Cue point (Play button flashing)**:

+  * Tapping the Cue button moves the track back to Cue point.

-** You can tab the Play/Pause button to start playing.
+  * You can tab the Play/Pause button to start playing.
 The Cue point moves to the position where the track was started.

 * **While playing**:

-** Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.
+  * Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.

-** Tapping the Play/Pause button pauses the track at the current position.
+  * Tapping the Play/Pause button pauses the track at the current position.

 **Numark mode**

-It is basically the same as Pioneer mode but the buttons are less flashy.
+* It is basically the same as Pioneer mode but the buttons are less flashy.
   The Play/Pause button does not flash at all and the Cue button flashes with 1 Hz instead of 2 Hz.

-This mode is also useful if you want to implement a custom skin with 3 button decks, featuring a Cue button a dedicated Pause button and a Play/Stutter button.
+* This mode is also useful if you want to implement a custom skin with 3 button decks, featuring a Cue button a dedicated Pause button and a Play/Stutter button.

 .. hint:: Use the :ref:`interface-hotcues` to place more reference points on a
           track.